pid/speakingurl/README.md

 $ npm install -g grunt-cli
 # add your stuff
 # add tests
+# add example for new feature
-# add description to README.md
+# add description/example to README.md
 $ grunt
 # if everything works fine, commit, push to your repository
 # create pull request